Online Practice Record - FAQs

 After logging in, music students and teachers will go to what we call a “Dashboard,” and this is basically a main menu of available options.
 As in the past, students may create and edit a practice record; enter comments, goals, or questions; print or e-mail practice records; view statistics of other users of the program; and enter information about contests and performances.

 There are many new features that were not available in the old program.
 One of the main features is the ability to allow teachers to link their account to their students.
-This is particularly beneficial for school music teachers since they now have the opportunity to view the practice records of all of their students on one screen without having to sort through hundreds of hand-printed practice records.
+This is particularly beneficial for school music teachers since they now have the opportunity to view the practice records of all of their students on one screen without having to sort through hundreds of hand-printed or e-mailed practice records.
 It is also useful for private music lesson teachers to keep track of the progress of their students and send comments or questions to each other directly from the program.

 How much does the Online Practice Record cost to use? - There is no charge to use the Online Practice Record program at this time; however, we encourage you to help support this site.
 We have many ideas for new features, and we cannot move forward with these improvements without your help.
 In the future, there may be features available for a nominal fee and we may offer advertisements.
 We appreciate your support!